qcutexu/Introduction-to-Python3/README.md

 # Learn Python 3
 # The following materials are prepared and modified for the Math 9 course only.

-# Credits goes to Jerry Ebalunode, Ph.D., MBA – Senior Researcher (HPC).
+# Credit goes to Jerry Ebalunode, Ph.D., MBA – Senior Researcher (HPC).
 Email: jebalunode@uh.edu, University of Houston.
 # https://github.com/jerry-git/learn-python3

 ## Beginner